Iogo yogurt products recalled due to risk of containing plastic pieces

 They also include one-litre Iogo smoothie protein packs with mango, strawberry-raspberry and strawberry flavours.

-Ultima triggered the recall and the Canadian Food Inspection Agency (CFIA) is now investigating.
+Ultima triggered the recall and the Canadian Food Inspection Agency is now investigating.

 The CFIA says the investigation may result in more recalls.